-Admission policies for undergraduate students may be found in the University Catalog.
+Admission policies for undergraduate students may be found in the University Catalog's Academic Policies.

 Some programs may require that students meet certain requirements before progressing through the program.
-For programs with progression requirements, the information is shown on the Coursework tab.
+For programs with progression requirements, the information is shown on the program's Coursework tab.

-Program Requirements

-Major Requirements
+Program Requirements Major Requirements